 You probably know better already, but remember that shoes make or break the outfit and you’ll be judged on their merit even if you’re wearing a Rolex and shouting everyone beers.

-Ties are optional, but to be honest, we can’t foresee a smart casual event that ever screams out for one.
+Ties are optional but, to be honest, we can’t foresee a smart casual attire event that ever screams out for one.
 Leave it at home and bring a pocket square instead to add some colour.
 Coordinate it with your shirt, ensuring you avoid hankies that are too bold or contrived.

 Sunglasses for the daytime are a must (especially if your conversation partner is a bit dull and your eyes wander).
 Tortoiseshell is the best pick for individuality, but conservative black or brown frames are fine if the rest of your outfit has plenty of colour.

-And remember, lads, a good smile and courteous attitude are the best accessories you can bring (besides free molly and tickets to Robbie Williams).
+And remember, men, never leave the house without a good smile and a courteous attitude.
+They’re the best accessories you can bring.